Gorkaelpro59/hell-main/README.md

 end

 if not isWhitelisted(player) then
-    -- Consider using library notification instead of error if available library:Notify("Access Denied", "You are not whitelisted to use this script.", 5) error("You are not whitelisted to use this script.") end
+    -- Use library notification if available, otherwise error if library and library.Notify then
+        library:Notify("Not Whitelisted", "You are not whitelisted to use this script.", 5) else
+        warn("You are not whitelisted to use this script.") end
+    return -- Stop script execution if not whitelisted end

 ----------------------------------------------------------------
--- Paid Tab and its functionalities local Paid = window:AddTab("Paid")
+-- Paid Tab and its functionalities local Paid = window:AddTab("Paid") if not Paid or not Paid.AddSwitch then
+    error("Failed to create Paid tab or tab is missing AddSwitch method.") end

+local fastRebirthThread -- To manage the rebirth thread

 Paid:AddSwitch("Fast Rebirth", function(bool)
     fastRebirth = bool
     if fastRebirth then
-        task.spawn(function() -- Use task.spawn for better performance/scheduling
-            local ReplicatedStorage = game:GetService("ReplicatedStorage")
-            local PlayersService = game:GetService("Players") -- Use different name to avoid conflict local c = PlayersService.LocalPlayer -- Use local player reference

-            -- Ensure character exists within the loop's context if not c or not c.Character then warn("Player or Character not found for Fast Rebirth.") fastRebirth = false -- Stop the loop if player/char is lost return
+        -- Terminate existing thread if running
+        if fastRebirthThread and coroutine.status(fastRebirthThread) ~= "dead" then task.cancel(fastRebirthThread)
         end
+        -- Start new thread
+        fastRebirthThread = task.spawn(function()

-            local petsFolder = c:FindFirstChild("petsFolder")
+            local rEvents = ReplicatedStorage:FindFirstChild("rEvents")
-            if not petsFolder then
+            if not rEvents then
-                warn("petsFolder not found.")
+                warn("rEvents not found in ReplicatedStorage.")
-                fastRebirth = false -- Stop if essential folder is missing return
+                fastRebirth = false -- Stop the process return
             end
+            local equipPetEvent = rEvents:FindFirstChild("equipPetEvent")
+            local rebirthRemote = rEvents:FindFirstChild("rebirthRemote")
+            if not equipPetEvent or not rebirthRemote then warn("Required remote events/functions (equipPetEvent, rebirthRemote) not found under rEvents.") fastRebirth = false -- Stop the process return
+            end

+            local c = Players.LocalPlayer -- Use 'c' as in original code

-            local function d() -- unequip all pets local currentPetsFolder = c:FindFirstChild("petsFolder") -- Re-check in case it changes if not currentPetsFolder then return end
+            local function d() -- unequip all pets if not c or not c:FindFirstChild("petsFolder") then return end local f = c.petsFolder
-                for _, folder in pairs(currentPetsFolder:GetChildren()) do
+                for _, folder in pairs(f:GetChildren()) do
                     if folder:IsA("Folder") then
                         for _, pet in pairs(folder:GetChildren()) do
-                            if pet and ReplicatedStorage and ReplicatedStorage:FindFirstChild("rEvents") then ReplicatedStorage.rEvents.equipPetEvent:FireServer("unequipPet", pet)
+                            if pet and equipPetEvent then
+                                equipPetEvent:FireServer("unequipPet", pet)
                             end
                         end
                     end